 You will be taught by TSL’s world-leading researchers including Professor Nick Talbot FRS, Professor Sophien Kamoun FRS, Professor Jonathan Jones FRS, Professor Wenbo Ma, Professor Cyril Zipfel, Professor Dan MacLean, Dr Matthew Moscou, Dr Peter van Esse, Dr Frank Menke and international guest speakers involved in global plant health.
 Three of these researchers are in the 2020 Highly Cited Researchers list of the top 1% scientists on the globe.
 You will also learn from our staff scientists, research students and post-doctoral workers.

-David Sainsbury International MSc Scholarship in Global Plant Health
+David Sainsbury International MSc Scholarships in Global Plant Health

 We encourage you to secure your own scholarships.
-If you are unable to cover the full cost of your studies and you come from one of the least-developed, other low-income or lower-middle-income countries or territories (as defined by the Overseas Development Agency Development Assistance Committee), TSL offers the prestigious David Sainsbury International MSc Scholarship in Global Plant Health to a limited number of applicants on a competitive basis.
-Therefore, this Scholarship can fund up to the full cost of the course and living expenses.
-See our Scholarship page for more details.
+If you are unable to cover the full cost of your studies and you come from one of the least-developed, other low-income or lower-middle-income countries, TSL offers the prestigious David Sainsbury International Full MSc Scholarship in Global Plant Health to a limited number of applicants on a competitive basis.
+The Full Scholarship can fund up to the full cost of the course and living expenses.
+All applicants from other countries will be considered for a 10% Fee Scholarship on a competitive basis.
+See our Scholarships page for more details.

 Other sources of funding